bird-bench/BIRD-CRITIC-1/README.md

 ### Evaluation
 We use **docker** to provide a consistent environment for running the benchmark.
 To set up the environment, follow these steps:

-1. First download the PostgreSQL database from [the Google Drive](https://drive.google.com/drive/folders/1O4svFGkE8_Ps60EQeyrCTN6LVOWudjgm?usp=sharing).
+1. First download the PostgreSQL, MySQL, SQL Server and Oracle database from [the Google Drive](https://drive.google.com/drive/folders/1nJReLrvZVVrnfgBYwwNEgYvLroPGbcPD?usp=sharing).
-2. Unzip the folder and save it in the [`./evaluation`](./evaluation) named with postgre_table_dumps
+2. Unzip the folder and save it in the [`./evaluation`](./evaluation) named with postgre_table_dumps,mssql_table_dumps, mysql_table_dumps and  oracle_table_dumps.
 3. Build the docker compose
 ```bash
 cd evaluation
 docker compose up --build
 ```
-4. Interact with the PostgreSQL database
+4. Interact with the database
-Use the `perform_query_on_postgresql_databases()` function in the `evaluation/src/db_utils.py` file to interact with the PostgreSQL database. `query` is the SQL query you want to run, and `db_name` is the name of the database you want to run the query on.
+You can use the `perform_query_on_{dialect}_databases()` function in the `evaluation/src/{dialect}_utils.py` file to interact with the each database.
 The function will return the result of the query.
 5. Run the evaluation script inside the so_eval_env container
 ```bash
 docker compose exec so_eval_env bash
 cd run
 bash run_eval.sh
 ```
+You have to specify the dialect you want to evaluate in the `run_eval.sh` script.
+The options are:
+- `postgresql`
+- `mysql`
+- `sqlserver`
+- `oracle`
-The output will be save in the [`./evaluation/outputs/`](./evaluation/outputs/) If you want the log file for each instance, you can set the `--logging` to `true` in the `run_eval.sh` script.
+The output report file will be saved in the same folder as your input file.
+If you want the log file for each instance, you can set the `--logging` to `true` in the `run_eval.sh` script.

 ## 📋 Todo Lists

 - [x] Release lite version, bird-critic-1.0-flash (200).
 - [x] Open source code, leaderboard page.
-- [ ] Release Full bird-critic-1.0-open (600 w/ 5 dialects).
+- [x] Release Full bird-critic-1.0-open (600 w/ 4 dialects).
 - [ ] Release Full bird-critic-1.0-postgresql (600 pg tasks).
 - [ ] Update agent baselines.
 - [ ] BIRD-Pro v0.5